Demand for cheap cashmere is putting pressure on snow leopards already facing a number of threats across Mongolia.

 But while there may be brands producing more ethical versions of cashmere than others, the downside is they all increase demand.

-This demand has spiked production of cashmere—ethically produced or not.
+This demand has spiked production of cashmere — ethically produced or not.
 Herd sizes have grown five times the size of what they were in 1990; there are an estimated 30 million cashmere goats across Mongolia and 100 million in China.
 Just like Asia has adopted a preference for more expensive Western food (namely beef), the U.S. especially wants China’s more expensive cashmere wool.

-“There’s been an absolute avalanche of people wanting more and more cashmere, and pushing the price, pushing the supply chain,” James Sugden OBE, a director of luxury cashmere clothing label, Brora, and former managing director of Scottish woollen mill, Johnstons of Elgin, told Business of Fashion.
+“There’s been an absolute avalanche of people wanting more and more cashmere, and pushing the price, pushing the supply chain,” James Sugden OBE, a director of luxury cashmere clothing label, Brora, and former managing director of Scottish woolen mill, Johnstons of Elgin, told Business of Fashion.
 “It has created a problem, insomuch as in some areas, some growers, tempted by higher volumes have gone for volume rather than quality.”

-“Lately what has really worried us as a potential risk for the whole industry is the quantity approach,” Pier Luigi Loro Piana, deputy chairman of Italian fashion house Loro Piana, told Business of Fashion.
+“Lately, what has really worried us as a potential risk for the whole industry is the quantity approach,” Pier Luigi Loro Piana, deputy chairman of Italian fashion house Loro Piana, told Business of Fashion.
 “Quantity seems to be overtaking quality.”

 Climate change vs. cashmere

 Adding to the challenges of the cashmere industry is the very real threat of climate change.
-Mongolia has seen temperatures rise by 4°C since 1940—more than double the average global temperature rise in that same period.
+Mongolia has seen temperatures rise by 4°C since 1940 — more than double the average global temperature rise in that same period.

 “The Himalayas region will face a major crisis if we choose to ignore climate change.
-Not only do we risk losing majestic species such as the snow leopard, but hundreds of millions of people who rely on water flowing from these mountains may be affected,” WWF-UK’s Snow Leopard Programme Lead Rebecca May said.
+Not only do we risk losing majestic species such as the snow leopard, but hundreds of millions of people who rely on water flowing from these mountains may be affected,” WWF-U.K,’s Snow Leopard Programme Lead Rebecca May said.

 And the added complications from the cashmere industry underscore the threats to the region.

-Cashmere or snow leopards
+Cashmere or snow leopards?

-According to the most recent study’s lead author, Marco Salvatori, PhD student at the University of Florence and MUSE (Museum of Sciences of Trento), the goal of the research was to understand if the increase in goatherds impacted the two large carnivores of the area, the snow leopard and the wolf, “and if they inhibited the presence of the Siberian ibex, the main prey of the snow leopard in these areas.”
+According to the study’s lead author, Marco Salvatori, PhD student at the University of Florence and MUSE (Museum of Sciences of Trento), the goal of the research was to understand if the increase in goatherds impacted the two large carnivores of the area, the snow leopard and the wolf, “and if they inhibited the presence of the Siberian ibex, the main prey of the snow leopard in these areas.”

 More than 30 percent of China’s land is now pasture, and livestock farming specifically makes up 40 percent of the country’s gross domestic product.
 Livestock farming also attracts wolves.
 The researchers found that as goatherders attacked wolves to protect their herds, the wolves began to prey on ibex instead—the main source of food for snow leopards.
 This is pushing snow leopards to widen their hunting zones, which puts them at further risk of human-wildlife conflict, among other threats.